 For every unit of your course, we will inform you of what you are expected to learn; what you have to submit; how your work will be assessed; and the deadline for presenting your work for assessment.
+This is made available through the online Unit Information.

 A minimum of one unit at Level 4 will be assessed on a pass/fail basis, with written feedback but no numerical grade.
+Details of this will be clearly expressed on the Unit Information Sheet.
 All other units will be given a percentage mark.

 The final mark for each unit will be recorded on your formal record of achievement (transcript).
 With the exception of the pass/fail unit, each component of assessment is graded using a notched marking scale, whereby only certain marks are used within each grade.
-The only marks available within any ten-point band are 2, 5 and 8 (e.g. 62, 65, 68).
+The only marks available within any ten-point band are \2, \5 and \8 (e.g. 62, 65, 68).
 These marks correspond to a low, mid, and high level of achievement within each grade band.